Rules for OBA Sanctioned TournamentsUpdated Friday July 14, 2017 by Kanata Baseball Association.

 4, GAME LENGTH AND CURFEW

-Championship games are not subject to the curfew.
-A complete game is to be played to determine a winner except where the mercy rule applies.
+The "Final" game of the tournament is not subject to the time curfew.
+A complete game is to be played to determine a tournament champion except where the mercy rule applies.

 5. OFFICIAL GAME AND DELAY DUE TO ENVIRONMENTAL CONDITIONS